From Tradition to Transformation

 This reflects a broader shift from individual adoption to community-level transformation.

-We gave the monastery a self-sustaining model
+The monastery followed a self-sustaining model

 To ensure long-term sustainability, a tofu-making machine was installed at the monastery.

-“Every detail was thoughtfully executed.
+“Every small detail was thoughtfully executed.
 We're thrilled with the outcome.”

 — A participant from the program